supertuxkart/stk-code/README.md

 *Note: If you downloaded the source package from here: [SuperTuxKart.net - Source Control](https://supertuxkart.net/Source_control), then both `stk-code` and `stk-assets` **must** be in the same directory, otherwise the build can result in failure*
 3. Download the Windows dependencies package from either [SuperTuxKart download area: Dependecies - SourceForge.net](https://sourceforge.net/projects/supertuxkart/files/SuperTuxKart%20Dependencies/Windows/) or [SuperTuxKart on GitHub - Dependencies](https://github.com/supertuxkart/dependencies), and unpack it; then, copy the `dependencies` directory from either the `windows` or the `windows_64bit` directories into the `stk-code` directory
-4. Download CMake from here: [CMake - download page](https://cmake.org/download/), install it; once CMake is installed, double click on the CMake icon on your desktop, and point it towards your `stk-code` directory in the 'Where is the source code' field, and point it to a directory called `build` or `bld`
+4. Download CMake from here: [CMake - download page](https://cmake.org/download/), install it; once CMake is installed, double click on the CMake icon on your desktop, and point it towards your `stk-code` directory in the 'Where is the source code' field, and point it to a directory called `build`.
-5. Press 'Configure'; CMake will ask you if it is OK to create the aformentioned directory, press `Yes`.
+5. Press 'Configure'.
+CMake will ask you if it is OK to create the aformentioned directory, press `Yes`.
 CMake will then ask you about your version of Visual Studio.
-Confirm your selection; *Please look at the table below to avoid confusion between version numbers and releases of Visual Studio*;
-CMake will begin creating the required files for the build in the directory.
+Confirm your selection. *Please look at the table below to avoid confusion between version numbers and releases of Visual Studio.* CMake will begin creating the required files for the build in the directory.
-6. Navigate to your build directory and open the `SuperTuxKart.sln` file; Visual Studio will now load the solution.
+6. Navigate to your build directory and open the `SuperTuxKart.sln` file, and Visual Studio will load the solution.
 7. In the 'Solution Explorer', right click on the `supertuxkart` project and select "Set as StartUp project"
-8. Open the 'Build' menu and select 'Build Solution'; or, press the default keyboard shortcut: `CTRL + SHIFT + B` to build the solution.
+8. Open the 'Build' menu and select 'Build Solution', or press the default keyboard shortcut: `CTRL + SHIFT + B` to build the solution.

 *Note: To avoid confusion between releases and versions, refer to this table:*